adamreidsmith/QML-for-Building-Detection/README.md

 Four features were extracted for classification:
 1. **Normalized height**: The height of each point above ground, using a cloth simulation filter to generate a DEM.
-2. **Height variation**: The [median absolute deviation](https://en.wikipedia.org/wiki/Median_absolute_deviation) of the normalized hieght values within a disk of radius $r = 0.5m$.
+2. **Height variation**: The [median absolute deviation](https://en.wikipedia.org/wiki/Median_absolute_deviation) of the normalized height values within a disk of radius $r = 0.5m$.
 3. **Normal variation**: The negative of the average dot product of each normal with other normals within a disk of radius $r = 0.5m$, where normal vectors are computed using standard PCA methods.
 This value gives a measure of planarity near each point.
 4. **Log-intensity**: The logarithm of the amplitude of the response reflected back to the laser scanner.
-This can provide information of about the properties of the reflected surface.
+This can provide information about the properties of the reflected surface.

 ## Experiments